cardano-foundation/CIPs/CIP-0036/README.md

 ### Voting key

 The terms voting keys and vote keys should be used interchangeably to indicate the keys described in this specification.
+But it should be made clear that implementations should favour the term "vote" and that the association of both terms aims to reduce the possibility of confusion.

 The term governance should not be associated with these keys.

 #### Derivation path